bohde/haskell-ci/README.md

 ```

 At this point, Travis CI and Appveyor will recognize this as a release, will build binaries for Linux, Mac, and Windows, and create a new GitHub release with those binaries.
 For example, see this projects [release page](https://github.com/joshbohde/haskell-ci/releases).

+## Contributing

+Pull requests and issues are enthusiastically accepted.

+By participating in this project you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).